ShutItAllDown: Public reactions

 Following the revelations of the discovery of a grave, massive protests from young Namibians rang out demanding an end to rape and the killing of women in the country.
 Young people used the hashtag #ShutItAllDown to mobilise themselves on social media platform Twitter and took to the streets to denounce sexual and gender based violence.

 Protests and police brutality

 The events of Wasserfall's killing lead to nationwide protests.
-During the protests, the Namibia police began to counter the protesters arresting 25 youths including 3 journalists who were covering the events.
+During the protests, the Namibian police began to counter the protesters arresting 25 youths including three journalists who were covering the events.

-This followed an almost violent confrontation between protesters and the police alongside the Sam Nujoma Drive in the Windhoek City Centre.
+This followed an almost violent confrontation between protesters and the police alongside Sam Nujoma Drive in the Windhoek city centre.
 The arrested protesters took to social media to decry police treatment.
 They were later charged and released.
-On Monday 12 October, they appeared before the Windhoek Margistrates Court where several protesters joined them to continue the protests.
+On Monday 12 October, they appeared before the Windhoek Margistrate's Court where several protesters joined them to continue the protests.